eliminmax/tech-journal/docs/topics/Networking/Infrastructure/Cisco-IOS.md

 ```

 ### Enable and Configure OSPF
 OSPF requires each router to advertise connected networks to other routers.
-You can get a router `R0` to advertise the networks `192.168.0.0/23`, `192.168.2.0/24`, and `192.168.3.0/24` to OSPF area 0 with proccess #1 with the following:
+You can get a router `R0` to advertise the networks `192.168.0.0/23`, `192.168.2.0/24`, and `192.168.3.0/24` to OSPF area 0 with process #1 with the following:

 ```cisco
 R0(config)#router ospf 1